MicrosoftDocs/windows-powershell-docs/docset/windows/grouppolicy/set-gpinheritance.md

 InheritedGpoLinks     : {TestGPO-1, TestGPO-2, Default Domain Policy}
 ```

-This command blocks inheritance for the OU named MyOU in the contoso.com domain.
+This command unblocks inheritance for the OU named MyOU in the contoso.com domain.
 GPOs that are linked to higher-level sites or domains, or to OUs that are parent OUs of the OU named MyOU, are applied when Group Policy is processed for the OU on the client.

 Because inheritance is not blocked, GPOs that are inherited from higher-level containers appear in the InheritedGpoLinks list (together with GPOs that are linked directly to the OU).